 Here’s where NapoleonCat’s Auto-moderation can help.
 What it does is allow you to set up automated replies to the most common and most important types of messages, comments, and complaints.

 All you need to do is set up auto-moderation rules.
 If a question about your Halloween giveaways always comes up, you can add relevant keywords so that auto-replies are activated when these keywords are triggered.

 Over to you

 Are you ready to make a killing in your Halloween social media campaign this year?
-If you’re stumped for ideas or need a little inspiration, I hope the ideas shared in this blog post will prove helpful.
+If you need a little inspiration, I hope the Halloween social media ideas shared in this blog post will prove helpful.

-With the right ideas, as well as a solid strategy and the dedicated social media solution to back you up, you’re likely to get that boost in engagement and sales you’re aiming for.
+With the right strategy and a dedicated social media solution to back you up, you’re likely to get that boost in engagement and sales you’re aiming for.